Charles-Honoré Lannuier

 Charles-Honoré Lannuier, French cabinetmaker (1779–1819), lived and worked in New York City.
 In Lannuier's time, the style of his furniture was described as "French Antique."
-Today his work is classified primarily as Federal furniture, Neoclassical, or American Empire.
+Today, his work is classified primarily as Federal furniture, Neoclassical, or American Empire.

 Early life and influences

 Charles-Honoré Lannuier was born outside of Paris in Chantilly, France, on June 27, 1779, son to Michel-Cyrille Lannuier, an innkeeper, and his wife, Marie-Geneviève Malice.
-From childhood, Lannuier was influenced by his older brother, Nicolas-Louis-Cyrille Lannuier, and an uncle, Jean-Baptiste Cochois, successful cabinetmakers selling furniture in pre-Revolutionary Paris.
+From childhood, Lannuier was influenced by his older brother, Nicolas-Louis-Cyrille Lannuier, and an uncle, Jean-Baptiste Cochois, both successful cabinetmakers selling furniture in pre-Revolutionary Paris.
 Both relatives contributed to Lannuier's training as an ébéniste (furniture maker).
-The social unrest and disruption of the economy by the French Revolution caused Lannuier to emigrate to the young American republic in 1803.
+The social unrest and disruption of the economy by the French Revolution caused Lannuier to emigrate to the young American Republic in 1803.
 Though the French Revolution brought the disbandment of the furniture guilds, and the associated fashionable practice of labeling pieces with a maker's label, Lannuier continued that tradition in the U.S. despite its lack of guilds.

 Materials and decorative motifs

 In Paris, Lannuier worked primarily in mahogany, with limited amounts of satinwood and rosewood veneer inlays.
 Early pieces show the influence of late Louis XVI-style furniture.
-After moving to the United States, Lannuier benefitted from the more stable economy and access to exotic hardwoods, which allowed him to work on a larger scale using solid pieces of precious woods.
+After moving to the United States, Lannuier benefitted from the more stable economy and access to exotic hardwoods, which allowed him to work on a larger scale using solid pieces of precious wood.

 Lannuier's furniture is characterized by its use of architectural motifs–-columns, brackets, pediments, and pilasters; Greek and Roman motifs including anthemions, lyres, caryatids, dolphins, laurel wreaths, and winged figures.
 Federal motifs associated with the early Republic include eagles and five- or six-pointed stars.
 Large figures were carved and gilded, while smaller decorative mounts were cast in bronze and gilded.

 Range of furniture

 Lannuier's earlier work included sideboards, commodes, worktables, dining tables and chairs, and game tables.
-One set of his early chairs was purchased by James Bosley, a Merchant from Baltimore, Maryland (1779-1843).
+One set of his early chairs was purchased by James Bosley, a Merchant from Baltimore, Maryland.

-This particular set of twelve (12) Lannuier chairs (referred to as the "James Bosley Set") consisting of 2 Arm Chairs and 10 Side Chairs in the NeoClassical French style was purchased for Bosley's Music room in Baltimore, Maryland.
-According to Mr. Peter Kenny's Book on Lannuier for the NY Met (pages 133-137) it is believed that James Bosley acquired the set of chairs from Lannuier client, A.S.
+This particular set of twelve (12) Lannuier chairs (referred to as the "James Bosley Set") consisting of 2 Arm chairs and 10 side chairs in the Neoclassical French style was purchased for Bosley's Music room in Baltimore, Maryland.
+According to Mr. Peter Kenny's Book on Lannuier for the NY Met (pages 133–137) it is believed that James Bosley acquired the set of chairs from Lannuier's client, A.S.
 Bulloch in Savannah, Georgia.
-Archibald Stobo Bullock and his Wife, Sara Glen built the 'Bulloch-Habersham' house at 229 Barnard Street, Orleans Square in Savannah, Georgia and filled the new house with a large quantity of furniture that had been shipped to Bulloch from Charles-Honore'Lannuier shortly before his death.
-Due to the Great Savannah Fire in 1820, Bulloch was forced to sell his possessions and eventually his house.
+Archibald Stobo Bullock and his Wife, Sara Glen built the 'Bulloch-Habersham' house at 229 Barnard Street, Orleans Square in Savannah, Georgia, and filled the new house with a large quantity of furniture that had been shipped to Bulloch from Charles-Honore'Lannuier shortly before his death.
+Due to the Great Savannah Fire of 1820, Bulloch was forced to sell his possessions and eventually his house.
 James Bosley purchased the set which he used to furnish the music room in his new townhouse on Calvert Street in Baltimore.